Vermont Agency of Education Information

 *Please review your Degree Audit, consult your advisor or contact CESS Student Services at firstname.lastname@example.org if you have further questions.

 In addition to the PRAXIS Core or approved alternative test, students who plan to apply for license in VT must pass a subject-based PRAXIS II exam to be eligible for an initial license.
-Students who are not planning to teach in VT should check requirements for states to which they will be seeking a license.

 Only state agencies can issue teaching licenses.
 In VT, licenses are issued through the Vermont State Agency of Education.
 Other states have similar agencies (i.e. Connecticut State Department of Education).

 Effective May 2018, the recommendation for license states that you have successfully completed a NASDTEC, ICC, state approved and CAEP accredited program, indicating that you are eligible for licensure.
 The recommendation also includes the subject area(s) for your endorsement(s).
 Below are a few examples:

 This student has completed a Vermont State approved educator preparation program and is recommended for Vermont licensure in Elementary Education (Kindergarten to Grade 6).
 This program is CAEP accredited, and NASDTEC, ICC approved.